In spite of PVH Corp.'s (NYSE:PVH) recent upswing, most analysts remain bearish. - The Dwinnex

 Ratios:

-To gain a deeper understanding of PVH’s stock, we examine its different ratios.
+For a deeper understanding of PVH Corp.’s stock, let’s take a closer look at its various ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.60 and its Current Ratio is at 1.30.
 In the meantime, Its Debt-to-Equity ratio is 0.47 whereas as Long-Term Debt/Eq ratio is at 0.43.

 Upgrades & Downgrades